 Fuse Operation With Design:

 Generally, a fuse consists of a replaceable part (Fuse-link) and a fuse holder.
 You may already see several types of fuse during work.
 In this post, I will discuss the principle of fuse operation with the design.

 Normally the simplest fuse-link is a length of wire.
 It uses to mount by screw connections in a holder, which partly encloses it.
-When over current or short circuit current flows through the wire then the wire starts to melt and arcing commences at various positions along with it.
+When overcurrent or short circuit current flows through the wire then the wire starts to melt and arcing commences at various positions along with it.

-This type of fuses is known as semi-enclosed or re-wireable fuses.
+This type of fuses is known as semi-enclosed or re-wirable fuses.
 But the most common fuse-link is the cartridge type.
 This type of fuse consists of a barrel (Most usually of Ceramic) containing one or more elements which are connected at each other at the end to caps fitted over the ends of the barrel.

-A non-current limiting fuse such as a semi-enclosed fuse, does not limit the current significantly during fault.
-Normally melting occurs first at the notches when an over current flows and these results in a number of controlled arcs in series.
+A non-current limiting fuse such as a semi-enclosed fuse does not limit the current significantly during a fault.
+Normally melting occurs first at the notches when an overcurrent flows and these results in a number of controlled arcs in series.
 The voltage across each arc contributes to the total voltage across the fuse and this total voltage results in the current falling to zero limits.
-Because, the number of arcs is limited.
+Because the number of arcs is limited.